isomerpages/jointpoly-ace/_programmes-and-events/SLMP.md

 **What is the programme about?**
 \
-SLMP is a professional development programme for new and potential School Leaders (ADs and DDs) to build important T&L leadership capabilities in 3 key aspects:
+SLMP is a professional development programme for new and potential School Leaders (ADs and DDs) across five polytechnics to build important T&L leadership capabilities in 3 key aspects:
 * Driving Education Change
 * Driving T&L Quality
 * Shaping T&L Culture